dejanu/killercoda_deal/kubernetes_course/k8s_rbac/step1.md

 <details>
 <summary>Hint</summary>
-<code>We need tp create a ServiceAccount a Role and a Rolebinding, inspect and apply: <code>kubectl apply -f rbac.yaml</code>
+We need to create a ServiceAccount a Role and a Rolebinding, inspect and apply: <code>kubectl apply -f rbac.yaml</code>
 <br>
 </details>